USDA Texas Hay 07/25 08:45

 Weekly Texas Hay Report

-Compared to last week: Alfalfa hay prices mostly firm to 5.00 higher as it
+Compared to last week: All hay prices were mostly steady.
+Trade activity

 The Texas Department of Agriculture has Hay and Grazing Hot Line set up for